 “What’s wrong with-“

-I set my spindly fingers to undo his dressings.
-Underneath, his foot puffed and purpled.
-It got crushed under our moisture condenser back in May when he tried to throw a storm cover over it.
-It’s been ten weeks since then.
-Darn foot would’ve healed by now if he’d stop walking.
-Lucky I used to be a nurse, before I quit.
-I applied some anti-inflammatory pads and waited for them to absorb into his skin.
+I set my fingers to undo his dressings.
+His puffed, purple foot reeked of soured cream.
+It got crushed under the moisture condenser back in May when he tried to throw a storm cover over it.
+It’s been ten weeks since, and no change.
+Darned foot would’ve healed by now if he stopped walking.
+I applied some anti-inflammatory pads.
+Lucky for him, I was a nurse practitioner, before I quit.

 “Of course I did.”
 I glanced at him.
 “Last week, like you asked.”